trueos/pcbsd/src-qt5/docs/install.rst

 * **Net-IM:** check this box to install the `Pidgin <http://www.pidgin.im/>`_ IRC client.

-* **Roles:** if you expand the ► you can select to install the following installation roles: "Development", "Internet", "Media", and
+* **Roles:** if you expand the ► you can select to install the following installation roles: "Development", "Internet", and "Media".
-  "Office and Productivity".
   Right-click a role and select "View Packages" to view which software is installed with that role.

 * **Security:** check this box to install the `OpenVPN <https://openvpn.net/index.php/open-source.html>`_ VPN client.